andreas-mausch/andreas-mausch.github.io/blog/_posts/2021-05-14-monitoring-grafana.md

 For docker swarm users: Unfortunately, there is no setting to configure the log-opts per docker stack, only per service.
 So you need to either set them globally, or duplicate them at each container.

-The only change to the default config file (*/etc/loki/config.yaml*) I made was the connection to the alertmanager.
+The changes I made to the default config file (*/etc/loki/config.yaml*) was the connection to the alertmanager and the persistence settings (see below).
 Also, I've added a */etc/loki/rules/alerts/rules.yml* for the alerting.

 ## Permission